Add Firewall Rules By Using a Startup Task

 In Windows Azure, there are effectively two firewalls.
 The first firewall controls connections between the virtual machine and the outside world.
 This is controlled by the Endpoints element in the ServiceDefinition.csdef file.
-For more information on Endpoints in the ServiceDefinition.csdef file, see Define Input Endpoints for a Role and Define Internal Endpoints for a Role.
+For more information on Endpoints in the ServiceDefinition.csdef file, see Enable Communication for Role Instances in Azure.

 The second firewall controls connections between the virtual machine and the processes within that virtual machine.
 This is controlled by the netsh advfirewall firewall command line tool, and is the focus of this article.